 *For more information on how to plant succulents in containers, including how to do it without getting pricked, click here.

 Fill the bottom space of large pots with empty, plastic containers.

 Let’s face it – potting mix is expensive and makes your pots very heavy.
 If you have a large pot, your plant’s roots most likely will never reach the bottom – so why waste soil where you don’t need it?

-Fill up this unused space with recycled plastic containers and then add your potting mix.
-You will save money AND your container will be much lighter as well.
+Fill up the unused space with recycled plastic containers and then add your potting mix.
+You will save money, AND your container will be much lighter as well.